Deputy press secretary substitutes for Spicer

 - Spicer has to fulfill his Navy reservist duty at the Pentagon

-- Friday will be the first time a press aide other than Spicer steps to the briefing room podium while cameras roll
+- Friday will be the first time a press aide other than Spicer briefs reporters on camera

 Washington (CNN)White House press secretary Sean Spicer won't be at the podium Friday, but he doesn't have the day off.